 The KDFWR handles disease outbreaks for wildlife across the Commonwealth.
 There are currently no widespread disease issues for rabbits in the state.
 Disease is a natural component of all healthy ecosystems.
-One disease issue that could threaten rabbits in Kentucky is tularemia, or rabbit fever.
+Generally speaking, disease is not considered an important driver of rabbit population fluctuations.
+One disease rabbits in Kentucky occasionally contract are cutaneous papillomas.